kaklimas/react-phonebook/README.md

 # Description

-Simple project to remember all contants in one place.
+Simple project to remember all contacts in one place.
 App uses database (JSON) to store them.

 # Getting Started with Create React App